esteechao/se_project_aroundtheus/README.md

 The key features at the moment of the Photo Gallery include:

 Interactive Photo Cards: Users can browse through a collection of photo cards, each representing a unique photo.
-They can also like the photo as they wish.
+They can also like the photo, delete the photo card, edit the photo card as they wish.

 **Github**